aws/sagemaker-core/README.rst

    :target: https://pypi.python.org/pypi/sagemaker-core
    :alt: Supported Python Versions

 SageMaker Core is an open source library for training and deploying machine learning models on Amazon SageMaker.

+For examples and walkthroughs, see the `SageMaker Core Examples <https://github.com/aws/amazon-sagemaker-examples/tree/default/sagemaker-core>`_.

 For detailed documentation, including the API reference, see `Read the Docs <https://sagemaker-core.readthedocs.io>`_.